Typescript nullable type with examples

 name = undefined; // valid

-if strictNullCheck is set to true, then the null and undefined values are not assigned to properties of a different type.
+However, with strictNullCheck set to true, assigning null and undefined to properties of a different type results in errors.

 let name: string;